-A historic marker commemorating the famous 1865 gunfight, between Wild Bill and Dave Tutt.
-The altercation started as a gambling dispute, and escalated when Tutt grabbed Hickok’s pocket watch as collateral for a debt.
-The event ended in Tutt’s death.
+A historic marker commemorates the famous 1865 gunfight between Wild Bill and Davis Tutt.
+The altercation started as a gambling dispute and escalated when Tutt grabbed Hickok's pocket watch as collateral for a debt.
+The event ended in Tutt's death.

 Hickok was uninjured.
-After a three day trial, he was acquitted of manslaughter by the jury.
+After a three-day trial, he was acquitted of manslaughter by a jury.

 Hickok is one of the Old West's most enduring figures, thanks to his exploits as a soldier, gambler, gunfighter, and lawman.

-The 30” x 24” plaque includes custom artwork and a description of the circumstances surrounding the duel.
-Also, markers in the street show where each man stood during the shootout.
-Located on Park Central Square, near the Park Central Branch Library.
+A plaque includes custom artwork and a description of the circumstances surrounding the duel and markers in the street show where each man stood during the shootout.
+Located on Park Central Square on Route 66.